gabriel88766/NESEmulator/README.md

 # NESEmulator
 In development, but mostly working.
 NES Emulator - CPP. \
+You can check it in WASM version here: https://gabriel88766.github.io/NESEmulator/ \
-TODO: mappers and improve APU
+TODO: more mappers and improve APU

 [1] Used to implement all instructions and addressing modes \
 [2] Klaus functional test, used to test CPU 6502 \